Public API Changes in Aspose.Cells 8.0.0

 //.........

-In previous versions, Row and Cell objects were kept in memory to represent corresponding row and cell in a Worksheet.
+In previous versions, Row and Cell objects were kept in memory to represent the corresponding row and cell in a worksheet.
 The same instance was returned whenever RowCollection[int index] or Cells[int row, int column] were retrieved.
-For memory performance consideration, only properties and data of Row and Cell will be kept in the memory now onward.
-Hence, the Row & Cell object have become the wrapper of aforesaid properties.
+For memory‑performance considerations, only the properties and data of Row and Cell are kept in memory from now on.
+Hence, the Row and Cell objects have become wrappers of the aforementioned properties.

 Example

-Demonstrates how to compare the Cell and Row objects from now onward.
+Demonstrates how to compare the Cell and Row objects from now on.

 C#